New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: Abstract

 \section{Abstract}

 The fourth \Fermi Large Area Telescope (LAT) catalog (4FGL) contains 5064 $\gamma$-ray sources detected at high significance, but 26\% of them still lack associations at other wavelengths.
-Identifying these unknown $\gamma$-ray sources is one of the major scientific goals in high-energy astronomy.
 The SPT-SZ survey, conducted between 2008 and 2011 with the South Pole Telescope (SPT), covers 2500 $\mathrm{deg^2}$ of the Southern sky in three millimeter-wavelength (mm) bands and was used to construct a catalog of nearly 5000 emissive sources.
 In this study, we introduce a new cross-matching scheme to search for multi-wavelength counterparts of extragalactic $\gamma$-ray sources using a mm catalog.
-We apply a \Pvalue to evaluate the rate of spurious false associations and compare the multi-wavelength associations from the radio, mm, near-infrared, and X-ray with $\gamma$-ray sources in the 4FGL catalog.
+We apply a \Pvalue to evaluate the rate of spurious false associations and compare the multi-wavelength associations from the radio, mm, near-infrared, and X-ray with 4FGL $\gamma$-ray sources.
 In the SPT-SZ survey field, 85\% of 4FGL sources are associated with mm counterparts.
 These mm sources include 94\% of previously associated 4FGL sources and 56\% of previously unassociated 4FGL sources.
 The latter group contains 40 4FGL sources for which SPT has provided the first identified counterparts.
 Nearly all of the SPT-associated 4FGL sources can be described as flat-spectrum radio quasars or blazars.
 We find that the mm band is the most efficient wavelength for detecting $\gamma$-ray blazars when considering both completeness and purity.
 We also demonstrate that the mm band correlates better to the $\gamma$-ray band than the radio or X-ray bands.
 With the next generation of CMB experiments, this technique can be extended to greater sensitivities and more sky area to further complete the identifications of the remaining unknown $\gamma$-ray blazars.

 \keywords{Active galactic nuclei (16), Blazars (164), Gamma-ray sources (633), Radio loud quasars (1349), Relativistic jets (1390), Submillimeter astronomy (1647)}